SonyaJane/mobility-mapper-frontend/README.md

 API Returns:
 An encoded polyline is a compressed format used to represent a series of geographic points (latitude and longitude) as a compact string of characters.
 This encoding significantly reduces the amount of space needed to store or transfer path information.

-Nominatim: Use API to get LatLon from text search

 ![Mobility Mapper fontend mockup images]()